NICOLE KRASSAS (Ph.D. University of Iowa)

 Martín Mendoza-Botelho (Ph.D.
-University of Cambridge) is Assistant Professor at ECSU.
+University of Cambridge) is Associate Professor at ECSU.
 His primary field is political economy at the comparative level, with emphasis on developing countries and his region of origin Latin America.
 His research and teaching addressed comparative elements of political economy and democratization, with particular attention to institutions and social capital.

 His geographical focus is his country of origin Bolivia, the Andean Region and Latin America in general, though his comparative interests extend to other developing countries.

 Recently, he has published the article “Social Capital and Institutional Trust.
 Evidence from Bolivia’s Popular Participation decentralisation reforms” at the Journal of Development Studies and has several other articles and book chapters published on topics related to the quality of democracy in Bolivia.

 Before joining ECSU, Professor Mendoza-Botelho taught for several years at Tulane University as Visiting Assistant Professor and was visiting scholar at the University of Michigan.
 He also serves as Academic Instructor for the Graduate School of Political Management at the George Washington University and he is affiliated with the Payson Center for Development Studies at Tulane.
 Prior his transition to academia, he served at several international organizations, including the Organization of American States (OAS), the United Nations Economic Commission for Latin America and the Caribbean (UN-ECLAC) in Washington D.C. and the United Nations Children Fund (UNICEF) in Bolivia.

 His current research agenda is related to the notion of the welfare state in Latin America under the reemergence of leftist ideology, and notions of institutional readjustment such as constitutional reforms, decentralization and populism.